The Mining Law Review: Tanzania

 iv Additional considerations

 Other social considerations are those pertaining to local content requirements.
 The Mining (Local Content) Regulations of 2018 require that licence holders, contractors and subcontractors or licensees must ensure that local content requirements, including minimum local content levels,26 are complied with.
-These requirements include the fact that indigenous Tanzanian companies are given first preference in the granting of mining licences and, thus, subject to variations as may be made by the Minister, to qualify for the granting of a mining licence, there must be 5 per cent equity participation by an indigenous Tanzanian company.27 Mining companies, as far as is practicable, must set up a project office within the district where the project is located before carrying out any work.
+These requirements include that indigenous Tanzanian companies are given first preference in the granting of mining licences and, thus, subject to variations as may be made by the Minister, to qualify for the granting of a mining licence, there must be 5 per cent equity participation by an indigenous Tanzanian company.27 Mining companies, as far as is practicable, must set up a project office within the district where the project is located before carrying out any work.
 That being said, there are no specific requirements on how the office should be set up and therefore this should be at the discretion of the company.
 A company that does not qualify as non-indigenous and intends to provide goods and services to a licence holder is required to incorporate a joint venture company with an indigenous Tanzanian company, in which the latter must have an equity participation of at least 20 per cent.

 The local content plan should include long-term projections of the licensee's programme of work and an annual content plan for each year of the project.
 Before approval, the plan must be reviewed by the Local Content Committee.28 It must contain detailed provisions that ensure: